Welcome to Part 4 in our series on multi-family conversions.

 Living in an apartment in or adjacent to a shopping mall can also have its downsides.
 Malls can be loud and noisy; they get crowded at times, especially during the holidays; traffic in and around malls can be heavy.
 And, the parking lots, signs, storefronts and surrounding roads are brightly lit at night, potentially disrupting tenants’ sleep.

-The Downsides For Developers
+The Downsides of Mall to Apartment Conversions For Developers

 While converting part of a moribund mall to apartments or another use can pay dividends, converting the entire property can severely backfire, say some experts.
 Barclays predicts that converting an entire mall into a residential complex or e-commerce warehouse could ultimately reduce the property’s value by 60%-90%49, a staggering drop.
 Barclay’s research indicates that redeveloping a mall to a mixed-use property is a much better strategy for recovering the property’s value.